 Applicants requesting an exemption on this basis must provide information from the attending physician stating the specific verifiable condition for which it is medically necessary for the student to be released and why.
 It is the student’s responsibility to provide necessary documentation and evidence to support an accommodation request.

 Allergies or Asthma

 Many students come to campus with allergies, asthma, or some other type of chronic health problem and other students develop allergies after they arrive.
 In cases of allergies and asthma, the university may be able to offer an accommodation that can help.
-If an accommodation is needed, please contact the Office of Residence Life or the Office of Accessibility Services.
+If an accommodation is needed, please contact the Office of Residence Life.

 Any student providing false, inaccurate, or misleading information as a basis in an accommodation request or a residency release form will be held accountable through any and all appropriate Residence Life, Student Conduct, civil, and criminal systems.